pauly/lightwaverf/README.md

 Note that following options can be provided to the update_timers function:

-    update_timers 60 1440 true
+    lightwaverf update_timers 60 1440 true

 where:

 * 60 is the amount of minutes in the past for which to cache entries (see below for why this is useful)
-* 1440 is the amount of minutes in the future to cache entries (essentialyl define how long you can 'survive' without connectivity to gcal)
+* 1440 is the amount of minutes in the future to cache entries (essentially define how long you can 'survive' without connectivity to gcal)
 * true sets debug mode on if needed

 Note that following options must/can be provided to the run_timers function:

-    run_timers 5 true
+    lightwaverf run_timers 5 true

 where: